 Used only in X509-secured GemStone.
+See the X509-Secured GemStone Administration Guide for more information.

 In a configuration file for the Stone, SHR_PUSH_TO_MIDCACHES_THREADS sets the total number of page pusher threads across all hostagent processes on the Stone host that can be used to push pages to mid caches.
 On the Stone host, if set to a number larger than zero, then newly committed pages will be pushed to any X509-secured mid-level cache by the hostagents running on the Stone host.